-What is "Restorative Practices"?
+What are "Restorative Practices"?

 Restorative Practices, or RP, is a framework rooted in relationship building and rebuilding, designed to create a culture of equity and belonging that rethinks how we view conflict and results in healing and learning.
 The Ferguson-Florissant School District embraces Restorative Practices ensuring that all, including those who have been harmed, will have their needs and experiences recognized and acted upon, thus creating a supportive climate of empowerment for all.
 In some cases, students may be separated from their assigned school building, but never completely separated from their education.